djoleglc/FastPricing/README.md

 # FastPricing
 This project aims to investigate the performance of machine learning methods for pricing financial derivatives.
 Given the competitiveness of a market-making environment, the ability to speedily quote option prices consistent with an ever-changing market environment is essential.
-Thus, the smallest acceleration or improvement over traditional pricing methods is crucial to avoid arbitrage.
-One can arrive at pricing speed-ups of several orders of magnitude by deploying machine learning techniques based on Gaussian process regression (GPR).
+Thus, the smallest acceleration or improvement over traditional pricing methods is crucial to avoid arbitrage One can arrive at pricing speed-ups of several orders of magnitude by deploying machine learning techniques based on Gaussian Process Regression (GPR).
 However, this speed-up is obtained with a certain loss of accuracy.
-An essential focus of this project is a study of the speed-accuracy trade-off for pricing of vanilla (and exotic) options under different models such as i) Gaussian process regression, ii) random forests, and iii) deep neural networks.
+The essential focus of this project is the study of the speed-up accuracy trade-off for pricing vanilla European options under different models such as Gaussian Process Regression, Random Forest, and Deep Neural Networks (Task A).
+Additionally, the project studies how incorporating information about options Greeks, \citep{Hull2021}, could lead to improvements in the pricing accuracy for the GPR model (Task B).

 Datasets and model weights are available at: https://drive.google.com/drive/folders/1f1FzBFMSWmIym31mLibrDB1_qywd_xdq?usp=sharing

+### Team
+- Giovanni La Cagnina
+- Francesco Pettenon
+- Nicolò Taroni

 ## Create dataset
 - `HestonFFT.py`